en-wl/wordlist/README.md

 Words from a few special lists are also tagged.

+For a complete list of tags see [docs/sources.md](docs/sources.md).

 #### LEMMA

 The LEMMA is the base form of the word.